quentindamois/CEWP_MOD1_Assignment_1/README.md

         // Define the size of the database

-        int n = 128; // You can change this to your desired size <- you need to change this.
+        int n = 128; // You can change this to your desired size <- you need to change the value of this variable.

         System.out.println("The database size is " + n + ".");
 `